 The audit team usually consists of 11 individuals, as well as 1-2 faculty observers.
-On each audit there is a primary Field Training Auditor (FTA) who will serve as the lead auditor and mentor for the group of CATs.
-To support the primary FTA, there will be a secondary FTA to assist with assignment reviews and report writing, and to provide special assistance to CATs (as assigned) and ongoing technical assistance to the training audit host facility.
-All FTAs who participate in the FTP are auditors who have demonstrated through their PREA audit performance and reports that they conduct high-quality, comprehensive audits with appropriate application of the standards.
-In addition to the FTAs, there are two PRC staff and one DOJ staff who serve as additional faculty.
+On each training audit, there is a primary Field Training Auditor (FTA) who will serve as the lead auditor and mentor for the group of ATs.
+To support the primary FTA, there will be a secondary FTA to assist with assignment reviews and report writing, and to provide special assistance to ATs (as assigned) and ongoing technical assistance to the training audit host facility.
+All FTAs who participate in the FTP are certified PREA auditors who have demonstrated through their PREA audit performance and reports that they conduct high-quality, comprehensive audits with appropriate application of the standards.
+In addition to the FTAs, there are 2-3 PRC staff and one DOJ staff who serve as additional faculty.

-The remainder of the audit team consists of three teams of two CATs each (for a total of six CATs per training audit).
+The remainder of the audit team consists of three teams of two ATs each (for a total of six ATs per training audit).
 Each audit team will be assigned 1-2 faculty members who will spend the majority of onsite time with their team.
-Assigned faculty will provide feedback and model appropriate behavior and interviewing techniques if appropriate and as needed.
+Assigned faculty will provide on-site immediate verbal feedback and model appropriate behavior and interviewing techniques as needed.
 If you would like additional feedback, please do not hesitate to request this from your faculty.
 Remember: faculty are available as a resource.
-However, CATs are responsible for their own work as auditors, including taking notes, retaining and copying documents onsite, and tracking their own work.
+However, ATs are responsible for their own work as auditorsss, including taking notes, retaining and copying documents onsite, and tracking their own work.